 You can see a list of 74 domains that have “Eastman Kodak Company” in their WHOIS records.
 That means all these domains have ties to your search term.
 Since we gave a rather specific company name, the simple search found a reasonable number of records.
 This is what we were primarily looking for: a complete list of domains actually owned by the Kodak Eastman company.
 But we can take a few more steps in the investigation.

 We can look at the details of any of the domains, let’s see “kodak.com”.
 Clicking on the given line we have the following choices:

-The WHOIS report will display the current WHOIS record and reveal contact information, relevant dates (like expiry), etc. What may be even more interesting is the Historic WHOIS report, which provides all the previous statuses of the WHOIS record of the domain, from the year 2012 on:
+The WHOIS report will display the current WHOIS record and reveal contact information, relevant dates (i.e., creation, last updated, and expiration), and other information.
+What may be even more interesting is the Historic WHOIS report, which provides all the previous statuses of the WHOIS record of the domain, from the year 2012 on to the current year.